LianaTechnologies/lianaautomation-contact-form-7/readme.txt

 == Description ==

-LianaAutomation Site Tracking is an integration plugin for a LianaAutomation marketing automation platform.
+LianaAutomation for Contact Form 7 is an integration plugin for a LianaAutomation marketing automation platform.

 = Create Automations for your WordPress site visitors =